8891689/Address_Decode/README.md

 # License
 This project uses the MIT license.
 See the [LICENSE](LICENSE) file for details.

-# Contributions Assist in creation Thanks
+## Acknowledgements

-Gemini, deepseek.
+Special thanks to Gemini and DeepSeek for their assistance in content creation and translation.

 # Sponsorship

 If this project is helpful to you, please consider sponsoring.
 This is the greatest support I can give, and I am deeply grateful.
 Thank you.

 - **BTC**: bc1qt3nh2e6gjsfkfacnkglt5uqghzvlrr6jahyj2k